Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 What bugs me here is the idea that Mudokons are reshuffled from factory to factory.
 I just don't see why or how that would happen.
 Until now we knew that Mudokons are hatched from labour eggs and sold to factories, where they slave for their entire life.

 However, now it seems like this was changed for some reason.
 The train that Abe hijacks already has a few cattle cars and there's the whole "Slave Aid" show on the TV seen above, which I assume is also about selling Mudokons.

+{% include caption.html url="/imgs/storyrundown/package.png" description="This also happens to be the one and only mention of the ARG in the actual game." %}

 But even with this in mind, I just don't see the why.
 Why would a Glukkon willingly send his own workforce to work at another Glukkon's facility?
 I could imagine selling and buying, but then why not just buy them "fresh"?
 Unless it's about buying them cheaper, but the game makes no mentions of such, so I feel it's a bit of a stretch.